hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/08_Works_Chited.md

 +++
-title = "08 Works Cited"
+title = "08 Works chited"

 +++
 Aiyangar, M. Srinivasa.
 1914.
 Tamil studies or Essays on the history of the Tamil people, language, religion and literature.
 Madras: Guardian Press